Resources

 Nominees and award and officeholders are expected to meet standards of professional conduct and integrity as described in the APS Ethics Guidelines.
 Violations of these standards may disqualify people from consideration or lead to revocation of honors or removal from office.

-This year the American Physical Society Division of Plasma Physics (APS DPP) is offering a limited number of student participation grants to enable DPP student participation at the 2023 annual meeting in Denver.
-This offer applies to students who participate and who present their research at DPP 2023.
+The American Physical Society Division of Plasma Physics (APS DPP) is offering a limited number of student participation grants to enable DPP student participation at the 2025 annual meeting.
+This offer applies to students who present their research at DPP 2025.

 Participation grant recipients must be currently enrolled in a Ph.D. program, or an undergraduate program at a U.S. or international institution and conducting cutting-edge research in plasma physics.

-If funds allow, a few highly qualified national undergraduate students will also be considered for a DPP participation grant.
+If funds allow, a few highly qualified national undergraduate students may be considered for a DPP grant.

 Include the student’s information: